JackFurby/explainable-concept-bottleneck-models/README.md

 # Explainable Concept Bottleneck Models

-This repository contains code and scripts for the paper: Explaining Concept Bottleneck Models with Layer-wise Relevance Propagation.
+This repository contains code and scripts for the paper: Towards a Deeper Understanding of Concept Bottleneck Models Through End-to-End Explanation.

 ## Setup